kyma-project/warden/docs/contributor/overview/00-02-architecture.md

 It does the same operations like Pod controller but additionally could decide to reject the pod creation or update.
 For this purpose, it adds internal `pods.warden.kyma-project.io/validate-reject: reject` annotation to the pod.
 This webhook also use strictMode configuration to decide if pod should be rejected when Notary server is not available.

+Mutating webhook based on current status of the pod skips verification if pod is updating and status is `pending` or `failed`.
+It do this because status was previously set by the Pod controller and it is not necessary to verify the pod again.

 ### Validating webhook

 Validation webhook only checks `pods.warden.kyma-project.io/validate-reject: reject` annotation and rejects the pod if it is present.